|

 which function like "by-laws" for the church.
 It clarifies the meaning of the

 covenant, the process we call covenanting, church life, and leadership.
-The current

 Our Confession of Faith